-1.1.
-Integration in management – Airport risk management is integrated into the Airport's corporate governance, including strategic management (strategy development and implementation, including the achievement of strategic goals), as well as all organizational processes and projects, including day-to-day operations and decision-making at all levels of the Airport structure;
+- integration in management – Airport’s risk management has been integrated in Airport's corporate management, including strategic management (strategy development and implementation, including the achievement of strategic goals), as well as in all organizational processes and projects, including daily operations and decision-making at all levels of the Airport's structure;

-1.3.
-Practicality and efficiency – Airport risk management contributes to the implementation of the Airport's strategy, achievement of objectives and corresponding indicators, as well as it is adapted to the Airport's needs, functionality and organizational culture.
-The Airport takes into account the level of residual risk and ensures systematic and timely reporting of the Airport's risks, as well as responding to them, defines and implements risk control measures that do not duplicate, are cost-effective (cost-benefit proportionality is observed).
-The level of residual risk at the Airport is not unduly low or high;
+- practicality and efficiency – Airport’s risk management contributes to the implementation of the Airport's strategy, the achievement of goals and indicators corresponding to them, and it is also adapted to the needs, functionality, and organizational culture of the Airport.
+The level of residual risk is taken into account at the Airport and systematic and timely reporting of Airport’s risks is ensured; the Airport also ensures response to risks and such risk control measures are identified and implemented that are not duplicated and are economically beneficial (proportionality of costs and benefits is observed).
+The level of residual risk at the Airport is not assessed as unreasonably low or high;

-1.5.
-Continuous improvement – by identifying Airport's risks and responding to them, the Airport ensures continuous improvement and optimization of its processes, taking into account the identified changes in the internal and external environment, as well as the knowledge and experience acquired by the Airport staff.
-Airport risk management is continuously improved in accordance with the requirements of external regulations governing the management of the relevant types of risks, as well as good practice, including international standards;
+- continuous improvement – by recognizing Airport’s risks and responding to them, the Airport ensures continuous improvement and optimization of processes, taking into account the changes identified in the internal and external environment, as well as the knowledge and experience gained by Airport employees.
+Airport's risk management is continuously improved in accordance with the requirements set forth in the external laws and regulations that regulate the management of the respective types of risks, as well as good practices, including international standards;

-1.6.
-Involvement and cooperation – by consulting and educating the participants involved in the Airport risk management process, a common understanding of the Airport risk management process and its benefits is formed, including the division of responsibilities and duties specified in external regulations, Policy and internal Airport regulatory documents and other documents governing the management of the relevant types of Airport risks.
-Airport risk management uses a team approach and thus involves Airport staff with the necessary knowledge and experience to ensure the relevant Airport process or risk identification system and supports and facilitates their cooperation to ensure the effective implementation of the Airport’s risk management framework at the Airport.
-Work in groups creates a supportive risk culture and motivates employees to get involved in the Airport risk management process;
+- involvement and cooperation – by consulting and educating the participants involved in the Airport’s risk management process, a common understanding of the Airport’s risk management process and its benefits is created, including the division of responsibilities and duties stipulated in laws and regulations.
+Airport’s risk management uses a working group approach, and thus Airport employees who have the necessary knowledge and experience in ensuring the relevant process or system in which the risk has been identified are involved, and their cooperation is supported and encouraged to ensure effective implementation of the Airport’s risk management framework.
+Working in groups creates a supportive risk culture and motivates employees to get involved in the Airport’s risk management process;

-1.7.1.
-“First line of defence” means continuous management of Airport risks, including the control environment and measures that reduce the level of risk on a day-to-day basis through the implementation of processes/projects, the operation of systems, including operational decisions.
-Airport risk management, including the implementation of Airport risk control measures on a daily basis (in the course of performing duties) is ensured by department heads, process/sub-process managers, employees, as well as the relevant Airport risk management working groups, assessing and reporting Airport risks within their competence, observing the external regulations in the field of Airport risk management, the Policy and the internal regulations of the Airport and other documents regulating the management of the respective types of risks;
+- "first line" – continuous and systematic assessment of Airport risks and response to them, including the control environment and measures that reduce the level of risks on a daily basis, by implementing processes/projects, ensuring the operation of systems, including making operational decisions.
+Assessment of Airport’s risks and response to risks, including the implementation of risk control measures on a daily basis (while performing duties) is ensured by heads of units, managers of processes/sub-processes, employees, as well as the relevant type of Airport risks management working groups, assessing Airport’s risks and reporting them, within the scope of their competence and in compliance with laws and regulations;

-1.7.2.
-“Second line of defence” – support and advice in defining the risk management framework, implementing and maintaining the risk management process, as well as monitoring the first line of defence Airport risk management process.
-The operation of the second line of defence is ensured by the Quality Assurance Department through quality audits (ensuring the compliance function), the Information Technology Security Commission, the Airport Risk Management Committee, as well as those responsible for coordinating the relevant Airport risk management, promoting the implementation, maintenance, improvement and methodological support, thus improving the effectiveness of the first line of defence Airport risk management;
+- "second line" – support and consulting in defining the risk management framework, implementing and maintaining the risk management process, as well as monitoring the first line Airport’s risk management process.
+The operation of the second line is ensured, for example, by the Quality and Sustainability Department, performing quality audits, the IT Security Committee, the Airport Risk Management Committee, as well as those responsible for coordinating the relevant area of Airport’s risk management, including the Risk Manager, by promoting the implementation, maintenance, improvement, and providing methodological support, thus improving the efficiency of first-line Airport risk management system;

-1.7.3.
-"Third line of defence" – independent and objective internal audit.
-The Head of the Internal Audit Unit shall ensure the internal audit function, including an independent and objective assessment of the operation of the Airport's risk management, including the “first and second lines of defence”, and report to the Airport Board and Supervisory Board.
+- "third line" – conducting an independent and objective internal audit.
+The Head of the Internal Audit Unit provides the internal audit function, including simultaneously conducting an independent and objective assessment of Airport's risk management, including the "first and second line" operations, and reporting the results to the Airport Board and Supervisory Board.

 Being aware of the dimensions of its responsibility, Riga Airport has defined the areas of its corporate social responsibility and public investment policy.